-Rabbi Lewis Mintz served as spiritual leader of Congregation Beth Elohim for 40 years, retiring from that position on June 30, 2017.
+Rabbi Lewis Mintz served as spiritual leader of Congregation Beth Elohim for 40 years.
 He became Rabbi Emeritus on July 1, 2017.

 Rabbi Mintz nurtured the growth of our community from a small congregation of 85 families sharing a space in Maynard, to a substantial community of over 300 families, in a building enlarged twice to accommodate the community's growth.
 He was active and well known, not only as a spiritual leader, but as an extremely knowledgeable and talented teacher, and was a resource within the larger Acton community on any matter of Jewish interest.